A Linguistics-Aware LLM Watermarking via Syntactic Predictability: Results and Analysis

 \subsection{Decomposing the Watermark Signal}

 We analyze the contribution of different word categories to the detection z-score to understand how STELA distributes watermarks.
 For a fair cross-linguistic comparison, we employ the universal POS tagset for all three languages.
 Following the universal dependencies standard\footnote{\url{https://universaldependencies.org/u/pos/}}, we classify tokens as content words~(open-class), function words~(closed-class), and others.
 A detailed description of the UD tags is provided in Appendix~\ref{appendix:upos}.
-The tags are grouped as follows: \begin{itemize} \item Content Words: ADJ, ADV, INTJ, NOUN, PROPN, VERB. \item Function Words: ADP, AUX, CCONJ, DET, NUM, PART, PRON, SCONJ. \item Others: PUNCT, SYM, X. \end{itemize} We calculate each token's contribution to the z-score and sum by category.
+The tags are grouped as follows: \begin{itemize} \item Content Words: ADJ, ADV, INTJ, NOUN, PROPN, VERB. \item Function Words: ADP, AUX, CCONJ, DET, NUM, PART, PRON, SCONJ. \item Others: PUNCT, SYM, X. \end{itemize} The analysis estimates the individual contribution of each token to the z-score numerator and subsequently aggregates these estimates across the designated linguistic categories.

 Figure~\ref{fig:z_score_analysis} visualizes the proportional contribution of each category to the total z-score.
 The analysis presented here focuses on a representative model for each language: Llama-3.2 for English, Qwen-3 for Chinese, and HyperCLOVA for Korean.
 See Appendix~\ref{appendix:decomposing_z_score} for all model-language pairs.
 The results show a strong correspondence between the watermark distribution and the typological characteristics of each language.
 In English, content words~(43.1\%) and function words~(43.7\%) contribute almost equally to the z-score.
 This reflects a core feature of analytic languages, where function words like prepositions and determiners are central to the grammatical structure.
 STELA thus identifies the contexts preceding these function words as having high linguistic freedom and allocates the watermark signal accordingly.